 So Shanna and I were sticky all day and night.
 Feeling gross when getting into bed, feeling sticky when getting up in the morning.
 But that said, those were the only moments that weren’t pleasant during our stay.

 I would check myself into the same room if I ever visited again because it’s a great price for a room that’s 20 steps from divine waters.
 I also really enjoyed lounging and drifting into a reverie on our front porch.
 Next time, I will pack my own sheets and pillow case.
-Anyway, most of our time on the island was spent outdoors.

 It was great because we barely moved.
 We parked ourselves on the beach in the shadows of the palm trees.
 With a book in one hand, and a beer in the other, I really couldn’t be more happy to be stationary.
 There was nothing to do except laze.
 The only thing that kept us from truly being one with the ground was the movement of the sun, which robbed us of the shade and forced us to move along with the shadows.